lmorandini/streamtest/README.md

 ## Test result

-Despite being in streaming mode, the first part of the response is sent only after 10 seconds (when a timeout is triggered) and the rest of the response is not sent at all.
+Despite being in streaming mode, the first part of the response is sent only after 10 seconds (supposedly when a timeout is triggered) and the rest of the response is not sent at all.

-## Test different configuration within OpenFasS
+## Test of different configurations within OpenFasS

-Change the `./streamtest.yml` file to test with different combination of OF-Watchdog options , thebBuild and deploy the function:
+You can change the `./streamtest.yml` file to test different combinations of OF-Watchdog options, after every change, you have to build and deploy the function:
 ```bash
 export OPENFAAS_URL='http://0.0.0.0:8080'
 faas build streamtest -yaml ./streamtest.yml --no-cache